Galho

-Galho or mix rice dish is a popular Naga food made from a mixture of rice, vegetables and various meats.
+Galho, also known as Zawo, is a popular Naga food made from a mixture of rice, vegetables and various meats.
 It is usually served simple that is with its main ingredients but one can try or put various other ingredients into the Galho.

 General recipes

 Galho uses different kinds of ingredients such as rice, Chinese knotweed, pork or beef, various vegetables and so on.